After Getting Your License

 How much does it cost to get a real estate broker license in North Carolina.

-To become a real estate agent in North Carolina, you should expect to invest about $520.
-That includes the mandatory pre-licensing course, your background check, the application fee, and the State examination.
-Candidates generally take from 12 to 24 weeks to complete the whole process of getting their real estate license in North Carolina.
+This estimate covers the NC real estate license course, background check, application fee, and the state examination.
+Candidates generally take from 12 to 24 weeks to complete the whole process.
 After activating your license with a broker-in-charge, you will be able to launch your real estate career and start earning commissions.

 Here is a breakdown of the costs to obtain your North Carolina real estate license: